-Some qualifications, such as GCSE Mathematics B - J567 and new AS Levels (first teaching 2015) are linear.
+Some qualifications, such as GCSE Mathematics B - J567 and new GCSE, AS and A Levels, are linear.
 Linear qualifications do not use UMS and therefore are not included in this converter.

 For an explanation of how the new linear qualifications work check out our blog on How linear qualifications and grade boundaries work.

 Use our raw mark to UMS converter to convert raw marks to UMS marks for any unit from the available series.
 You can: